conorwalker/covid19/README.md

 - 15 bases are trimmed from the start and end of each read
 - Read length >= 50 (after trimming)
 - Soft or hard clipped reads removed from the alignment
+- Minimum base quality of 30 at site to report variant
 - Minimum coverage of 5 mapped reads per site to report any variants